dibyendumajumdar/Suravi/README.md

 [LuaFileSystem](https://github.com/keplerproject/luafilesystem) | LuaFileSystem is a Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution.  | Planned
 [LuaSocket](https://github.com/diegonehab/luasocket) | LuaSocket is a Lua extension library that is composed by two parts: a C core that provides support for the TCP and UDP transport layers, and a set of Lua modules that add support for functionality commonly needed by applications that deal with the Internet | Planned
-[luv](https://github.com/luvit/luv) | libuv bindings for Lua. [libuv](https://github.com/libuv/libuv) is a multi-platform C library that provides support for asynchronous I/O based on event loops. | Planned libcurl (wrapper tbc) | xx | Planned [lua-cjson](https://github.com/mpx/lua-cjson) | Lua CJSON is a fast JSON encoding/parsing module for Lua  | Planned [Torch](https://github.com/dibyendumajumdar/ravi-torch7) | Torch is the main package in Torch7 where data structures for multi-dimensional tensors and mathematical operations over these are defined.
-Additionally, it provides many utilities for accessing files, serializing objects of arbitrary types and other useful utilities | Included
+[luv](https://github.com/luvit/luv) | libuv bindings for Lua. [libuv](https://github.com/libuv/libuv) is a multi-platform C library that provides support for asynchronous I/O based on event loops. | Planned
+[lua-cjson](https://github.com/mpx/lua-cjson) | Lua CJSON is a fast JSON encoding/parsing module for Lua  | Planned [Torch7](https://github.com/dibyendumajumdar/ravi-torch7) | Torch is the main package in Torch7 where data structures for multi-dimensional tensors and mathematical operations over these are defined.
+Additionally, it provides many utilities for accessing files, serializing objects of arbitrary types and other useful utilities, including a Unit Testing framework | Included
 [paths](https://github.com/dibyendumajumdar/ravi-torch-paths.git) | This package provides portable functions and variables to manipulate the file system; part of the Torch system.
 In future this may be moved inside the Torch package | Included
 [luaossl](https://github.com/wahern/luaossl) | Most comprehensive OpenSSL module in the Lua universe | Planned [cephes](https://github.com/deepmind/torch-cephes) | Provides and wraps the mathematical functions from the Cephes mathematical library, developed by Stephen L. Moshier | Planned